Telescope crown or konus (conus) crown?

 - Step by step can be found here

 I will add I spoke with Petra Gierthmuehlen after seeing her zirconia primary coping and PEEK secondary coping case.
 She states that in Deutschland they are not all zero degree and she will often just use what the lab tech is comfortable with.
-She also ads they are difficult for labs to do well.
+She also adds they are difficult for labs to do well.
+My personal thought is best for implant supported prosthesis with high smile line when maybe not planned for.

 Konus crowns (Conical Crown)